 Warwick Castle is the perfect family day out, there is so much to do for everybody, from the Horrible Histories maze, to the tour of the dungeon, birds of prey show, archery and if you have a Merlin Pass, well you get in for free.
 But if you do need to buy tickets click here: Warwick Castle for some great deals.
-You can also find out about staying over, which we did and I’m sharing all about that later in the week.
+You can also find out about staying over in the Knights Village (click on the link to find out more).
 There are also plenty of benches around a central green so if you don’t want to buy food there (which was all reasonably priced, unlike some places) you are more than welcome to enjoy a picnic.

 But back to windows.
 Lots of them:

 The Castle also gives a wonderful insight into the lives of servants, how they would move around unseen in passages hidden behind ornate panels, or how what you think is just another small room, is actually their bathroom.
 I had to do a double take as I watched this bath being run

 And this beauty.
 Known as “Guy’s porridge pot” it was used to make stews for the garrison of soldiers, and is around 500 years old!
 The tales it could tell.

 As with all things for me though the real story was told away from the pomp and ceremony of the dignitaries that were entertained there.
 It was down “below stairs” where the story is told of how people prepared for battle.
 How cannons were assembled, horses readied and garments made to show whose side the soldiers were on.
 And also were herbs were gathered and made into pouches to keep the soldiers healthy